szymach/c-pchart/README.md

 - Added a factory service for loading the classes.

 - Moved all constants to a single file `src/Resources/data/constants.php`.
-This file is *required* for the library to function and is now loaded via Composer.
+It is loaded automatically, so no need for manual action.

 License:
 ========